ga-wdi-lessons/react-intro/readme.md

 Values stored in a component's state are mutable attributes.
 * Like properties, we can access state values using `this.state.val`
 * Setting up and modifying state is not as straightforward as properties.
-It involves explicitly declaring the mutation, and then defining methods to define how to update our state..
+It involves explicitly declaring the mutation, and then defining methods to define how to update our state...

 Lets implement state in our earlier `Hello` example by incorporating a counter into our greeting.